 Congratulations to the 10 winners of PMMI's inaugural On the Rise Awards, developed by the Emerging Leaders Committee.
 These rising starts in packaging and processing were honored during PMMI's Annual Meeting for displaying leadership potential and initiative in their daily work.
-The winners must meet the following nomination criteria: employed by a PMMI member company for at least one year; displays leadership potential at their company and a desire to advance his/her career in packaging and processing; and has never attended a PMMI Annual Meeting.
+The winners must meet the following nomination criteria: employed by a PMMI member company for at least one year; displays leadership potential at their company and a desire to advance his/her career in packaging and processing.

 Learn more about the 2018 On the Rise Award winners, and stay tuned for more information about the 2019 awards nomination process.